-Prevention of gender-based violence through outreach and education is one of the main activities of AVP.
-Knowledge is power, and increasing awareness of the issue is one of the most effective ways to create social change.
+One of AVP’s main activities is to prevent gender-based violence through outreach and education.
+We believe that knowledge is power, and that increasing awareness of the issues around gender-based violence is one of the most effective ways to create positive social change.

-- Learn about gender-based violence and all forms of violence – and make the connections.
-Racism, sexism, colonialism, gender-based violence, homophobia, ableism, classism, transphobia – all are forms of violence and are connected.
+- Learn about gender-based violence and all forms of violence – and make the connections between individual acts of violence and systems of oppression.
+Racism, sexism, colonialism, gender-based violence, homoantagonism, ableism, classism, transantagonism all are forms of violence and are interconnected.

 - Take action against all forms of violence when you are able to oppose it (with care for your own safety).
 Speak up when you hear violent or oppressive language or comments.

 - Start a discussion group and engage with people in your life or in your community about myths, oppressive norms, and stereotypes about gender, class, race and more.
 Find a way to ensure that your own learning continues while also sharing the knowledge you have.

 - Learn about myths and bust them when someone is speaking them or when something is promoting them.

 - Contribute to shifting and changing the culture of violence.
 Take part in or support groups that actively oppose violence.
 Significant change is possible when we take collective responsibility for shifting the violent norms that exist in our society and communities.

 Here are some other pages and blog posts related to prevention work: